intel/iaevents/README.md

 matcher := iaevents.NewNameMatcher()
 ```

-To resolve perf attributes of selected events call *Transform* method from *PerfTransfomer*.
+To resolve perf attributes of selected events call *Transform* method from *PerfTransformer*.
 It returns
 slice of events with resolved perf attributes.

 ```go